Twitter Twitter

 Conclusion: When to Choose AOC?

-For runs between 10m and 100m, AOC is now the superior choice in terms of:
+For runs between 10m and 100m, active optical cable (AOC) is now the superior choice in terms of:

 References